ndp/dizzidotz/js/lib/ndp-software/ottomann/README.md

 Rx.Observer.fromEvent(e, 'click').mapTo('decrement').subscribe(bus$)
 ```

+### Steps

+#### 1. Represent state in a stream

+Use an RxJS `BehaviorSubject` to represent the model or state.

-#### 1. Write Command Handlers
+#### 2. Write Command Handlers

 A command handler is a simple function:

 ```
-(state, commandObject) => new state
+(previous-state) => new-state
 ```

-The function should take the current state (consider it immutable)
+The function receives the current state (considered immutable)
-and return a new state based on the effect of the command.
+and returns the new state based on the effect of the command.
 This simple
 contract makes it quite easy to unit test the business logic.

-The `commandObject` always has a *name* property that was used to
+The command handler is called within a context.
+The function can access
+`this.name` to determine the name of the command.
+The triggering of
-identify it (you will see below).
-It may have any number of additional
+a command may add any number of additional attributes as needed.
-attributes provided during the command triggering.

-This function can return `undefined` to indicate no state change, in
+The function normally returns the next state.
+This function can
+also return `undefined` to indicate no state change, in
 which case the state will not be modified.

-#### 2. Create a Bus
+#### 3. Create a Bus

 Use `newCmdBus$` to create a new bus, providing a current state
 observer.
 The state must be a `Subject` -- or at least both an
 `Observer` and `Observable`.
 An `Rx.BehaviorSubject` works well.

-#### 3. Register Command Handlers
+#### 4. Register Command Handlers

 The command bus provides a method to add mappings for command
-handlers, using `addHandler(name, fn)`.
+handlers, using `addHandler(name, handlerFn)`.

-The first paramater is the *name* of the command (called the "type
+The first paramater is the *name* of the command, which is a String,
-in Redux).
-It's a String, and you are free to use constants if
-that floats your boat.
-The name triggers the given handler function (the
+and you are free to use constants if that floats your boat.
-"reducer" in Redux parlance).

-A generic '*' handler may be added to catch unassigned commands.
-It still
-must conform to the contract of returning a new state.

 The second parameter is the command *handler*.
 It is responsible for
 producing a new state from the current state.

+The name appears on the command bus, it triggers the given handler function.

+In Redux paralance, the name of the command is called its "type".
+The
+handler is a Redux "reducer" function.

+A generic '*' handler name may be added to catch unassigned commands.
+It still
+must conform to the contract of returning a new state.

-#### 4. Trigger Commands on the Command Bus
+#### 5. Trigger Commands on the Bus

 The bus is an observer of commands, and if a handler is
 available, it is called.
 Each command generates a new state.